polyphony-chat/docs/docs/Protocol Specifications/P2 Extensions/chat.md

   s->>b: MESSAGE_CREATE
 end
 ```

+## 3. General Behaviors

+This chapter covers general behaviors, describing how a polyproto-chat server or client is expected to
+behave.

+## 4. Gateway

+This chapter covers polyproto-chat specific gateway events, opcodes and more.

+## 5. Data Structures

+This chapter defines all data structures found in polyproto-chat.

+## 6. Permissions

+This chapter describes the permission system of polyproto-chat, defining the actions and resources
+actors can access.

+## 7. Rate Limits

+This chapter defines the rate limiting system used in polyproto-chat.

+## 8. Voice and Video

+This section covers voice and video encoding, decoding and transmission.

+## 9. Encryption

+This chapter defines cryptographic behaviors, routines and defaults which polyproto-chat implementations
+must implement.

+## 10. Push Notifications

+This chapter covers how push notifications work in polyproto-chat.

+---

 *Fig. 3: Sequence diagram, showing Alice sending a message to a guild channel accessible to both
 Alice and Bob.*